XfheDev/Signal-Logger/README.md

 2. Select **Source:** Local USB (RTL-SDR).
 3. Select **Mode:** ADS-B.
 4. Click **START**.
-5. Watch the dashboard populate as aircraft signals are captured and decoded in real-time!
+5. Watch the dashboard populate as aircraft signals are captured and decoded in real-time

-## 📜 License
-This project is for educational and research purposes.